-In Mali, one of the 6 African countries that currently have no law prohibiting FGM, work is ongoing in order to produce a document for the ECOWAS (Economic Community of West African States) Court of Justice in order to prepare a lawsuit against the State of Mali.
+In Mali, one of the 6 African countries that currently have no law prohibiting Female Genital Mutilation, work is ongoing in order to produce a document for the ECOWAS (Economic Community of West African States) Court of Justice in order to prepare a lawsuit against the State of Mali.

 For more information, we recommend an article from Mali 24 on “Abandoning the practice of FGM: Towards the questioning of Mali before the ECOWAS Court” from which we have taken some excerpts: